olilarkin/awesome-musicdsp/README.md

 - [Audio Programming Environment - APE](http://www.jthorborg.com/) - An audio plug-in that embeds a C++ JIT compiler which you can use to test your C++ DSP without leaving the DAW.
 - [Fig](https://fig.io/) - Very useful macOS CLI enhancer
 - [OhMyZSH](https://ohmyz.sh/) - Make macOS terminal/iTerm2 nice and colorful

+## Exemplary open source audio plug-in projects

+- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being maintained and continually improved by the surge-synth team, with a new JUCE UI.
+- [valentine](https://github.com/Tote-Bag-Labs/valentine) - An awesome compressor and great, complete project example for a cross platform audio plug-in in 2023.
+- [vital](https://github.com/mtytel/vital) - Vital is a very succesful wavetable synth with a slick interface done using the GPU.
+Amazing that a project like this can be open source!

 ## Miscellaneous open source audio code/projects